DPDK/dpdk/doc/guides/prog_guide/qos_framework.rst

 Quality of Service (QoS) Framework
 ==================================

-This chapter describes the Intel® DPDK Quality of Service (QoS) framework.
+This chapter describes the DPDK Quality of Service (QoS) framework.

 Packet Pipeline with QoS Support
 --------------------------------